HackBulgaria/Programming101-2/week0/3-Python-file-system-problems/README.md

 This is the result:
 ```
-$ python cat.py file.txt
+$ python3 cat.py file.txt
 Python is an awesome language!
 You should try it.
 ```

 ## Problem F2 - Cat multiple file

-Implement a Python script, called ```cat2.py``` that takes multiple arguments - file names and prints the contents of all files to the console, in the order of the arguments.
+Implement a Python script, called `cat2.py` that takes multiple arguments - file names and prints the contents of all files to the console, in the order of the arguments.

 __The number of the files that are given as arguments is unknown.__